SHADOW9505/archlinux-forfriend/README.md

     umount -R /mnt
     reboot

-congratulations, you have installed arch! now you will reboot into your main system (hopefully everything works and the linux god will bless you
+congratulations, you have installed arch! now you will reboot into your main system (hopefully everything works and the penguin god will bless you